MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-azure-cognitive-search-solution/includes/7-search-index.md

     - **@odata.count**: The number of results, as returned by the **$count** parameter.
     - The **author** fields in the **@search.facets** collection, which is a list of the discrete **author** vales in the results returned by the **facet** parameter.
     - **value**: The collection of search results returned by the query.
-7. Right-click (Ctrl+click if using a Mac) the **search-client** folder and select **Open in Terminal** to open a new bash terminal in this folder.
+7. Right-click (Ctrl+click if using a Mac) the **Python/search-client** folder and select **Open in Integrated Terminal** to open a new bash terminal in this folder.
 8. In the terminal for the **search-client** folder, enter the following command:
     ```bash
     flask run
     ```
-9. When for the following message is displayed, hover over the `https://127.0.0.1:5000/` address and click **Follow link** on the pop-up message that appears:
+9. When the following message is displayed, follow the `https://127.0.0.1:5000/` link to open the web application in a new browser tab:
     ```text
     * Environment: production
       WARNING: This is a development server.
 Do not use it in a production deployment.